• Skip to main content

 Graffiti Alley

-Graffiti Alley runs between Queens Street and Richmond Street.
+Graffiti Alley runs between Queen Street and Richmond Street.
 It’s a narrow pedestrian alley with brick and concrete buildings on each side.
 The exterior of these buildings provides the canvas for graffiti artists.

-The art pieces and murals constantly change as artists regularly paint over older works and add new creations.
+The art pieces and murals constantly change.
+Artists regularly paint over older works and add new creations.
 It’s an interesting place to visit and often overlooked by tourists.

 If you’re feeling a little peckish, the adjacent street is lined with cafes, bars, restaurants, and shops.
 Queen Street West is just north of the alley and is one of the main shopping streets in Toronto.